Choke (2008 film): Filming

 Gregg was attached to film Choke in his directorial debut.
 Production was originally slated for 2006, but Gregg was temporarily occupied with a key role on the TV comedy series The New Adventures of Old Christine.
 By July 2007, Gregg cast actor Sam Rockwell in the lead role, as well as supporting cast members.
 Production began in the same month in New Jersey.
 Filming lasted 25 days with a budget of $3.4 million.
 Gregg had acted with Rockwell in a play, and the director believed that Rockwell would switch effortlessly between the dramatic and comedic moments in the film.
 A major filming location was the defunct Essex County Psychiatric Hospital in Cedar Grove.
 The hospital was considered a critical location by filmmakers, who believed that production would not have taken off without the discovered hospital, due to the project's minimal budget.

 As opposed to dark comedies that had a sustained tone, Gregg found Choke to be more tonally complex, and that it would veer between "extremely dramatic moments" and "absurdly silly ones".
 The director sought to find a way to combine the two elements, drawing inspiration from the Hal Ashby films Harold and Maude (1971) and Being There (1979) and contemporary films like Secretary (2002) and Eternal Sunshine of the Spotless Mind (2004).
 In addition, the limited budget forced the director to consider economical measures throughout production.

-Music

-The song "Reckoner" from Radiohead's In Rainbows was used to play over the film's final credits.
-Palahniuk had said that the band would be writing the score for the film but a spokesman for the band later said that this was incorrect.
+The 2007 song "Reckoner" by Radiohead was used in the credits.
+Palahniuk said Radiohead had written an ambient soundtrack for the film, which Radiohead's management denied.

-The official soundtrack was released on iTunes on September 23, 2008.

 Release

 Choke premiered at the 2008 Sundance Film Festival on January 21, 2008, where it won a Special Jury Prize for a dramatic work by an ensemble cast.
-Having been positively received in its screening, the film was purchased for $5 million by Fox Searchlight Pictures for distribution.
+Having been positively received in its screening, the film was purchased for $5 million by Fox Searchlight Pictures for distribution outside Scandinavia, Iceland, Romania, Turkey, Portugal and the Baltics.
 Choke was also the closing film for the 10th Provincetown International Film Festival in Provincetown, Massachusetts on June 22, 2008.

 The film was originally scheduled for a commercial release on August 1, 2008, but it was postponed to September 26, 2008.